joshuajung/116117bot/README.md

 The [116117 Impfterminservice](https://www.impfterminservice.de) provides COVID-19 vaccination appointments for a wide range of German states.
 Unfortunately, it does not alert registered users when appointments become available, so users are required to manually monitor it.
 This is a proof of concept for a simple [Puppeteer](https://github.com/puppeteer/puppeteer)-powered bot that monitors the site and alerts via STDOUT and optionally push notification once appointments are available.

-🦠 The 116117 booking engine changes regularly and this bot may be non-functional.
-It is more intended as a POC and inspiration for own experiments than as a single point of truth, best practice or ready-for-use script.
+**🦠 The 116117 booking engine changes regularly and this bot may be non-functional.
+It is more intended as a proof-of-concept and inspiration for own experiments than as a single point of truth, best practice or ready-for-use script.
 Please use it responsibly and read the complete Readme beforehand.
-PRs and issues will only be monitored sporadically.
+PRs and issues will only be monitored sporadically.**

 ## You may also like…